Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Hierarchical modeling and inference

 \subsection{Model fit}

-Figure \ref{fig:Global_TPT} shows 90\% credible intervals for the transition probabilities in the top hierarchy of the TPT model.
+Figure \ref{fig:Global_TPT} shows 95\% credible intervals for the transition probabilities in the top hierarchy of the TPT model.

 As shown in the block diagonal frames of the figure, the highest transition probabilities are to the same state, due to the predominant influence of dribbles in the data.
 Conversely, it is improbable for the ball to transition immediately to a state which is not directly geographically adjacent.
 Interestingly, the defensive pressure of the destination state appears to have a much larger impact on transition probabilities than the defensive pressure of the origin state.

 The estimated shot policies and reward functions for LeBron James and Kyrie Irving of the Cleveland Cavaliers are shown in Figure \ref{fig:joint_policy_rewards}.
-The strong temporal autocorrelation captured by the model ($\hat{\rho_{\theta}} = .94$) significantly smooths jagged empirical policies yielding more plausible results.
+The strong temporal autocorrelation captured by the model ($\widehat{\rho}_{\theta} = 0.94$) significantly smooths jagged empirical policies yielding more plausible results.
 The two players' policies look quite similar, with the exception that Irving tends to take contested mid-range shots more frequently than James.

 Interestingly, Irving also takes contested mid-range shots more frequently than he takes arc 3-point shots.
 In general, this is considered poor shot selection because most players have a higher expected points per shot (EPPS) from beyond the arc than from the mid-range.
 However, Irving appears to be an anomaly in this respect; his mid-range reward distribution is greater than his arc 3 distribution in expectation.
 His estimated shot policy evidences that he knows his strengths and acts accordingly.